 Good news!
-All the hype about poinsettias being poisonous is overrated.
+The Pet Poison Hotline claims that poinsettias are only mildly toxic to cats and shouldn't be too concerning.
 If your dog or cat eats your poinsettia plant, they’ll be ok (although they may drool excessively or and may vomit).
 If your pet generally leaves your house plants alone, enjoy that poinsettia!

 Here are a few real dangers to be aware of this time of year:

 - Holiday lights/Extension cords.
 Some animals, (especially young) can get curious about these cords and will take a bite.
 The electricity running through these cords can deliver quite a jolt and can leave a severe burn on the tongue and palate.
 If you have a young animal or an animal prone to making bad decisions, keep a close eye on them around lights and extension cords.
 If you celebrate the holidays with a Christmas tree, here are a few fun ways to protect your tree.